lisett_icon.jpg

 • Demand in the voluntary carbon market more broadly has increased by nearly 4x over the last couple of years and is likely to continue increasing

-• Afforestation is one of the few removal-type carbon credits available on the market today at scale – as a result, while supply has been lagging, demand has grown significantly.
+• Afforestation carbon credits are one of the few removal-type credits available on the market today at scale – as a result, while supply has been lagging, demand has grown significantly.

-• Prices for carbon credits more generally are expected to increase several times by 2035 – read more in our overview of carbon credit pricing here.
+• Prices for carbon credits more generally are expected to increase even more by 2035 – read more in our overview of carbon credit pricing here.

 For more on the voluntary carbon markets and afforestation, please see our Knowledge Hub.
-In particular, you might find this primer on carbon credits quite handy, or else wish to dig more into how the voluntary carbon market functions.
+In particular, you might find this primer on carbon credits handy, or else want to dig more into how the voluntary carbon market works.

 If you are ready to jump in and think you have suitable land - get in touch here!